venkatasg/Lil-Bevo/README.md

 - [Lil-Bevo](https://huggingface.co/venkatasg/lil-bevo) is based on a `deberta-small-v3` model, and has 55M parameters with a vocab size of 16640.
 - [Lil-Bevo-X](https://huggingface.co/venkatasg/lil-bevo-x) is based on a `deberta-base-v3` model and has 112M parameters with a vocab size of 33280.

-## Training Regime
+## Training Regime for Lil-Bevo

 1. 5 epochs on MAESTRO dataset (85M non-language music tokens) combined with strict small dataset.
-2. 50 epochs of pretraining with sequence length of 128 on strict/strict-small dataset.
+2. 50 epochs of pretraining with sequence length of 128 on strict-small dataset.
 3. 2 epochs of targeted MLM.

+## Training Regime for Lil-Bevo-X

+1. 5 epochs on MAESTRO dataset (85M non-language music tokens) combined with strict small dataset.
+2. 50 epochs of pretraining with sequence length of 128 on strict dataset.
+3. 150 epochs of pretraining with sequence length of 512 on strict dataset.
+4. 10 epochs of targeted MLM.

 Please read [our paper]() to get more details on our training regime and reasoning behind these decisions.

 ## Results

-Results for our models are presented below, with baseline results.
-Lil-Bevo results are for the strict-small track(10M tokens), while Lil-Bevo-X are for the strict track(100M tokens).

 *DynaBench*